What Is Transference In Therapy?

 Your therapist is there to listen to your feelings and help you work through them.
 This includes any feelings that you have toward them.
 You don't need to feel ashamed about the way you are feeling.
 Transference can happen, and you can discuss it to move forward on your healing journey.
 You may find that your therapist has experience discussing transference, which is a common phenomenon in psychotherapy.

-2. Give yourself space if necessary
+2. Give yourself space from the therapeutic relationship if necessary

 There may be moments in the healing process when you feel the need to take a short break from your therapist and talk to someone else.
 If you are dealing with overwhelming feelings, this may be the best course of action that you can take, especially if you find yourself overwhelmed when thinking about your next therapy session or interaction.
 You might allow yourself to take some time off from your therapist if your feelings are preventing you from getting the help that you need.